 Mineral MacGuffin: Hearts of the Land.
 They also function as a Cosmic Keystone for the land because they regulate everything from the cycle of the seasons to the growth of living things.

 The Mole: Amarie joins the main party as a spy for the Sacred Army.

 More Expendable Than You: Leglius sees this as his purpose for traveling with Cloche: Do dangerous rescue missions so she won't.
 The knights in general are kind of this too.

 More Friends, More Benefits: Slapped down compared to the original - you have to commit to one girl before completing Level 5 of their Cosmosphere (and be able to go deeper and get better song magic), and that locks you into their ending.

-My God, What Have I Done?: In her backstory, Infel gave a particularly cruel yet not entirely underserved Calling the Old Man Out toward her foster father Grammul, after it's revealed that his plan for Metafalica require her to be sacrificed.
+My God, What Have I Done?: In her backstory, Infel gave a cruel yet not underserved Calling the Old Man Out toward her foster father Grammul, after it's revealed that his plan for Metafalica require her to be sacrificed.
 Grammul was soon fired from the Metafalica project and then disappeared.
-What Infel realized later was that Grammul had created an (long story short) imperfect replacement for the sacrifice in the form of Mimimi, the doll he gave to Infel long time ago.
+What Infel realized later was that Grammul had created an (long story short) imperfect replacement for the sacrifice in the form of Mimimi, the doll he gave to Infel a long time ago.

 Infel: "Somehow, I wanted to meet Grammul again.
 However, now that is a wish that can't be fulfilled.
 Because, he must have passed away already."

 Nice Hat: Infel's hat stands out in particular for its size.